Pharmacy and Master of Business Administration

 There has been and will continue to be a significant increase in the opportunity for pharmacists to move into new roles, including management and pharmacoeconomic positions, requiring a significant grounding in business methodology.

-A dual PharmD and MBA degree is a logical combination of two Ferris State University degrees that can provide select Pharmacy students with the unique capability of meeting the clinical expectations of the medical community with greatly enhanced business acumen demanded in today's cost conscious health environment.
+A dual Doctor of Pharmacy and Master of Business Administration degree is a logical combination of two Ferris State University degrees that can provide select Pharmacy students with the unique capability of meeting the clinical expectations of the medical community with greatly enhanced business acumen demanded in today's cost conscious health environment.

 Since its inception in 1893, the College of Pharmacy has adapted its programming to meet the challenges and complex demands of an ever-changing profession.
 Current emphasis is on clinical practice and the provision of medication therapy management to ensure that the patient's drug therapy is appropriate, safe, effective for the condition being treated and cost-effective.
 Graduates of the College will be prepared to deliver care to patients in a wide range of practice settings.

-The PharmD/MBA is intended for Pharmacy students interested in corporate management positions within the pharmaceutical industry, health care industry, or corporate pharmacies (chains.)
+The Dual PharmD and MBA with Pharmacy Concentration, offered since 2005, is intended for Pharmacy students interested in corporate management positions within the pharmaceutical industry, health care industry, or corporate pharmacies (chains.)

 The Ferris PharmD/MBA is a program option available only to currently enrolled PharmD students who have earned a minimum 3.0 GPA their first year of studies.
 Only those students who have demonstrated the academic capability and motivation to succeed in this rigorous program option will be considered.